colm-connaughton/eta-compounding-note/README.md

-# gamma-compounding-note
+# eta-compounding-note
-Notes and Mathematica simulations of gamma-compounding random walks
+Notes and Mathematica simulations of eta-compounding random walks